ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 }
 ```

 For each direction change, we now check that the direction change is not the opposite of the current direction.
-We also check that the direction change does not cause the snake head to hit the first segment of its body.
+We also check that the direction change does not cause the snake's head to hit the first segment of its body.

-### Adding and eating food
+## Adding and eating food

 Let's add food items to the game grid.
 When the snake eats a food item,  the score will be increased by one and a new food item will be created.
 Add the following game variables in the `// game variables` section: